EternalllZM/rtd-codz/docs/source/rules.rst

 This does not make us want to hear your case/appeal and instead puts all Staff on high alert to ban accounts associated with you in any way.

+- **Do not imitate Staff in any way**

+Do not imitate Staff by means of trying to backseat moderate, changing usernames to match Staff, or claim that you are a Moderator.

 - **Do not complain about punishments in public channels.**

 Public channels are not the place for complaining about moderations you received.
 By doing this, you will only receive a harsher punishment against your account.